 Recommended Setting: 75°F to 78°F

-Setting your thermostat to 78°F is the standard recommendation for balancing cooling needs with energy conservation.
-If this feels too warm, aim for 75°F. Every degree you raise the temperature can result in significant energy savings over the course of the season.
+The standard recommendation for balancing cooling needs with energy conservation is 78°F. If that feels too warm, aim for 75°F. Every degree you raise the thermostat can generate meaningful energy savings over the course of the summer season.

-However, temperature is only part of the equation.
-Humidity levels significantly influence how warm a room feels.
-High humidity can make 75°F feel sticky and uncomfortable.
-To get the most out of your air conditioning system, ensure your unit is properly sized to remove moisture effectively.
+Temperature alone, however, is only part of the equation.
+Humidity levels significantly influence how warm a room feels—high humidity can make 75°F feel sticky and uncomfortable.
+To get the most from your system, ensure your unit is properly sized to remove moisture effectively.
 If your home feels humid, you may need to learn what humidity should my house be at?

-What is the Best Energy-Saving AC Temperature When Away?
+What is the Best Energy-Saving AC Temperature When You're Away From Home?

 Recommended Setting: 80°F to 85°F

-When you leave the house for work or errands, increase your thermostat to 80°F to 85°F. This "setback" temperature prevents your system from cooling an empty house while keeping indoor temperatures manageable so your AC doesn't have to work overtime to cool it down when you return.
+When you leave for work or errands, raise your thermostat to between 80°F and 85°F. This "setback" strategy prevents your system from cooling an empty house, while keeping indoor temperatures manageable enough that your AC doesn't have to work overtime to recover when you return.

 For seamless control, consider upgrading to smart thermostats.
-Devices compatible with the Bryant SmartHome App, allow you to adjust settings remotely or set schedules that automatically raise the temperature when you leave and lower it just before you arrive.
-This ensures you walk into a cool home without wasting energy all day.
+Devices compatible with the Bryant SmartHome App, allow you to adjust settings remotely or create automated schedules—raising the temperature when you leave and lowering it just before you arrive, so you walk into a cool home without wasting energy all day.

-While 78°F is the target, several variables in your home environment may require you to adjust your settings:
+Several variables in your home may require you to adjust beyond the standard 78°F target:

 - Home Size: Larger homes often require more cooling power or slightly lower temperature settings to maintain consistent comfort throughout all rooms.